ruihuaniu/rui-blog/blog/2023-07-28-PDF-report-with-echarts.md

 ```

 3. Apply print media query rules to related elements
-- `@media print` query not working with inline styles, so we need to wrap it within a Box element (MUI).
-The other workaround is to using the native div element with css class
+- The `@media print` query does not work with inline styles, so we wrap it within a Box element from Material-UI.
+Alternatively, you can use the native div element with a CSS class.
-- `pageBreakAfter` is an important setting to avoid elements breaking at different PDF pages
+- `pageBreakAfter`  is a crucial setting to avoid elements breaking at different PDF pages.

 ### Final results
-With using both react-to-print, getDataURL from echarts and print media query, it's possible to print PDF report with any charts from echarts with any screen sizes.
+By using both react-to-print and getDataURL from Echarts, along with print media queries, it is now possible to print PDF reports with any charts from Echarts, irrespective of the screen sizes.

-#### Pitfalls
+#### Known Pitfalls
-- The chart printed now is an image, and the content (eg. text) within it is not selectable.
+- The chart is now printed as an image, making the content within it (e.g., text) unselectable.
-> This is not a big deal for most of the case, since the other text within other elements(eg. table, etc.) are still selectable.
+> In most cases, this is not a significant issue since the other text outside the chart (e.g., tables, etc.) remains selectable.